 Image result for radiation markings pictures

 Don’t misunderstand, I live in fear of a relapse or a secondary cancer.
 I struggle daily with the many side effects from my original aggressive conventional therapy.
 I also struggle daily with the fact that this aggressive conventional therapy didn’t help.
-It only hurt.
+It only hurts.
 But that’s the subject of another blog post.

 I understand that there are cancer survivors out there who might prefer to have an invisible tattoo.
 Looking in the mirror and seeing a reminder of your cancer can be difficult for survivors- negative mind-body therapy.

-thank you,
+Thank you,

 David Emerson

-• MM Cancer Survivor
+• Cancer Survivor

-• MM Cancer Coach
+• Cancer Coach

 • Director PeopleBeatingCancer